YottaDB/YDBDoc/ProgrammersGuide/ioproc.rst

 Environment Variable
 ~~~~~~~~~~~~~~~~~~~~~

 By defining the environment variable "ydb_principal_editing", the defaults for EDITING and INSERT modes can be changed for the $PRINCIPAL device when it is a terminal.
 The value of the variable can be [NO]EDITING and/or [NO]INSERT.
-If both modes are specified they should be separated by a colon (i.e. “:”) and can be in any order.
+If both modes are specified they should be separated by a colon (i.e. ":") and can be in any order.

 Examples:

 .. code-block:: bash

-   ydb_principal_editing=”NOINSERT:EDITING”
+   ydb_principal_editing="NOINSERT:EDITING"
    export ydb_principal_editing

-   ydb_principal_editing=”EDITING”
+   ydb_principal_editing="EDITING"
    export ydb_principal_editing

 ~~~~~~~~~~~~~~~~~~~~~
 Direct Mode Editing
 ~~~~~~~~~~~~~~~~~~~~~

 When entering commands at the direct mode prompt, the insert mode can be toggled for that line by using the insert key.
 When YottaDB starts, insert mode is enabled unless the value of the ydb_principal_editing environment variable includes the string NOINSERT.
 If insert mode is disabled or enabled for the $PRINCIPAL device by a USE statement before returning to direct mode, it will remain disabled or enabled at direct mode.
-The insert mode can be toggled within a direct mode line using the terminal’s INSERT key.
+The insert mode can be toggled within a direct mode line using the terminal's INSERT key.

 ~~~~~~~~~~~~~~~~~~~~
 ZSHOW "D"
 ~~~~~~~~~~~~~~~~~~~~

-When EDITING mode is enabled or INSERT mode is disabled, the ZSHOW “D” output for the $PRINCIPAL device will include this information.
+When EDITING mode is enabled or INSERT mode is disabled, the ZSHOW "D" output for the $PRINCIPAL device will include this information.

 Example:

 .. code-block:: bash

-   YDB>zshow “D”
+   YDB>zshow "D"
    /dev/pts/4 OPEN TERMINAL NOPAST NOESCA NOREADS TYPE WIDTH=80 LENG=24 EDIT NOINSE TTSYNC NOHOSTSYNC